ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20230521-EvaluatingContainerRegistries.md

 Creating a temporary token is very easy.
 A straight forward REST API call will generate a token, and you can tell it how long it will live.
 I like the simplicity. [https://docs.digitalocean.com/reference/api/api-reference/#operation/registry_get_dockerCredentials](https://docs.digitalocean.com/reference/api/api-reference/#operation/registry_get_dockerCredentials)

 DigitalOcean has 3 pricing tiers of Container Registry (Starter, Basic, and Professional).
-For my requirements I can use Basic.
-It has a base price of $5.
+At first I thought I could get away with just using the Basic tier, which has a base price of $5.
+But after reading I found out that has a max of 5 repositories.
+As a reminder, a repository holds the image.
+So if I have 3 different images named something like `UsersService`, `BackendHandler`, and `SomethingElse`, then I only get 2 more with no option to pay for more.
+Currently I have 6 images with more planned for the future.
+So with DigitalOcean, I will have to use the Professional tier, which has an unlimited number of repositores, with a base cast of $20.
 Going over the 5 GB base storage costs an extra $0.02 per GB.
 At the time of this writing, there's no extra cost for bandwidth usage, so that's a plus.
 But DigitalOcean has said they will charge for that in the future, with no details on when or how much.
 That's a negative.

-Assuming 20 GB of data for storage for 1 month, the monthly bill would be $5.30. [https://docs.digitalocean.com/products/container-registry/details/pricing](https://docs.digitalocean.com/products/container-registry/details/pricing)
+Assuming 20 GB of data for storage for 1 month, the monthly bill would be $20. [https://docs.digitalocean.com/products/container-registry/details/pricing](https://docs.digitalocean.com/products/container-registry/details/pricing)

 ## Azure Container Registry